sirnewton01/anon-ssh/README.md

 [Gemini](cmd/gemini/README.md)

 ```
-gemini anonymous@example.com:/hello.gmi
+gemini capsule@example.com:/hello.gmi
 gemcap://example.com/hello.gmi
 ```

 Both addresses will lead to the same request on the standard capsule port number over SSH.
-The first address defaults to port 1966, instead of 22 for SSH, because of the client configuration entry based on the username of "anonymous" as shown in the Client Setup.
+The first address defaults to port 1966, instead of 22 for SSH, because of the client configuration entry based on the username of "capsule" as shown in the Client Setup.
 The second address defaults to that port in the absence of a port in the URL by convention of the "gemcap" protocol, which is a short easily typed form of (gemini + capsule).
 Similar URL protocol name mappings and default ports can be used for other common